Osstem-AI/3DTeethSeg/README.md

 # License
-The code is released under the GPL-3.0 license.
+All scipts are released under the GPL-3.0 license.

 # Contact
 If you have any questions about the code or need the code for reproduction, please contact via email.